 Marquee, Phoenix, AZ

-Located in the Roosevelt Row arts district in downtown Phoenix, the Marquee provides housing for low income elderly residents who have incomes between 40% - 60% of the County Area Median Income in 34 rental units.
+Located in the Roosevelt Row arts district in downtown Phoenix, the Marquee provides 34 units of housing for low income elderly residents who have incomes between 40% - 60% of the county Area Median Income.
 We preserved the mid-century architectural feel of the property through a thoughtful renovation process.
 Housing for seniors is not readily available in an urban setting with the typical senior housing being located in more remote or suburban areas of the greater Phoenix valley.
-As downtown Phoenix was beginning to feel the evolution of a national urban renaissance and more and more businesses and services were beginning to take hold we wanted to create housing that allowed low income seniors access to housing in the middle of the urbanizing action.
-The energy created by the activity downtown coupled with the extremely convenient access to amenities and services were compelling reasons to pursue the redevelopment of the 1950’s building.
+As downtown Phoenix was beginning to feel the evolution of a national urban renaissance and more and more businesses and services were beginning to take hold, we wanted to create housing that allowed low income seniors access to housing in the middle of the urbanizing action.
+The energy created by the activity downtown coupled with the convenient access to amenities and services were compelling reasons to pursue the redevelopment of the 1950’s building.

-Included amenity spaces are: a pool, an outdoor eating and bbq area, and a community room with common computer.
+Amenity spaces include: a pool, an outdoor eating and barbecue area, and a community room with computer access.
 Services include classes on health, wellness, and financial literacy as well as social community building activities.

 Number of Units: 34